MrOctopus/nl_mcm/wiki/Quickstart Guide.md

 ## Useful Links

 * The [Creation Kit Tutorials](https://www.creationkit.com/index.php?title=Category:Tutorials).
 Most basic modding issues are covered there, so if you need to learn how something works it's generally a great resource.
 * The [SkyUI MCM Wiki](https://github.com/schlangster/skyui/wiki).
 Not everything covered there is true of NL_MCM as well, but a good portion of it is.
+A key difference in NL_MCM is the addition of the ``string state_id`` parameter in all ST events.

 __If you feel this article could be improved, or found anything in it confusing please feel free to raise an Github issue or suggest changes in a pull request.__